 Study Abroad in Santiago, Chile

-With a population of more than 15 million people, Chile is in the southeast of South America, between the Andes Mountains and the Pacific.
-Chile stretches for 2,604 miles and encompasses impressive climatic and geographical contrasts, including: some of the driest deserts in the world, beautiful beaches, mountainous ski slopes, volcanoes and thousand-year-old glaciers and ice fields.
-Chile's islands also a highlight, including: Easter Island (or Rapa Nui) with its archaeological treasures; Robinson Crusoe Island, well-know for its fauna and vegetation; and Chiloe, famous for its mysticism and unique folklore.
+With a population of more than 15 million people, Chile is in the southeast of South America, between the Andes Mountains and the Pacific Ocean.
+The country stretches for 2,604 miles and encompasses impressive climatic and geographical contrasts: Some of the driest deserts in the world, beautiful beaches, mountainous ski slopes, volcanoes and thousand-year-old glaciers and ice fields.
+Chile's islands also offer interesting tourist attractions: Easter Island (or Rapa Nui) with its archaeological treasures; Robinson Crusoe Island, well-know for its fauna and vegetation; and Chiloe, famous for its mysticism and unique folklore.
 Spanish is the official language and currency is the Chilean Peso.

 Universidad Alberto Hurtado, one of the most prestigious and competitive universities in Chile, hosts the SLU Chile program.
 Founded in 1977, and with more than 1,500 undergraduate and graduate students, this exclusive institution offers classes in communications, business, psychology, education, humanities, journalism, sociology and more.